 Problem management is the practice of resolving the root causes of incidents.
 These can be understood through an examination of incidents, feedback from customers and change requests.

-Optimum: You will have a dedicated problem manager who will analyse service request trends, change requests, known errors, fixes, and classifications and who will look for root causes and develop actions to minimize impacts.
+Optimum: You will have a dedicated problem manager who will analyze service request trends, change requests, known errors, fixes, and classifications and who will look for root causes and develop actions to minimize impacts.

 Minimum: Schedule monthly round table discussions with your team to review statistics, discuss trends, change requests, known errors, fixes, and classifications.
 Make everyone a problem manager, assign them problems, let them find root causes and develop the actions that will minimize impacts.